What is Guacamole?

 - Yield: 4 1x

-- 2 medium avocados, peeled and cut into chunks (reserve the avocado pit)
+1 large or 2 medium avocados, peeled and cut into chunks

 - Using a molcajete, grind the garlic, black pepper, sea salt, and chile, until they form a fine paste.
 Add the avocado chunks, and mash well along with the spice paste.
 After a couple of minutes of mashing, the avocado and spice paste should be well combined.
-Serve the guacamole in the molcajete, garnished with the reserved whole avocado pit.
+Serve the guacamole in the molcajete.